bmanyashetty/incident-response-playbook/README.md

 ---

-## 🔧 *Tools Used*
+## 🔧 Tools Used

-- ⚙️ *Splunk* – SIEM tool for log analysis and detection
-- 🐍 *Python* – Used for writing automation scripts
-- 🧠 *MITRE ATT&CK Framework* – For mapping adversary tactics and techniques
+🐍 **Python** – Used to write an automation script that simulates containment actions (e.g., locking a suspicious user account)

+🖥️ **Visual Studio Code** – Used as the development environment for scripting and terminal execution

+📄 **Markdown (.md)** – Used for documenting the incident response lifecycle and use-case scenario

+📚 **NIST SP 800-61** – Followed as the framework for structuring the incident response lifecycle and playbook design

+📂 **Organized Folder Structure** – Created structured directories for docs, automation tools, and use-cases (e.g., phishing)

 ---